 This penalty may be assessed against the individual responsible for withholding and paying the taxes, even if the person is an unpaid volunteer such as a church treasurer.
-The penalty assessed against that person could be the total that should have been withheld for all paid employees.
+The penalty assessed against that

 A new organization (or one filing payroll tax returns for the first time) will be required to file monthly until a "look-back period" is established.
 A look-back period begins on July 1 and ends on June 30 of the preceding calendar year.